 Keep a record of incidents if needed, to remind yourself of the facts when they try to manipulate the truth.

 When responding to a narcissist’s blame, be assertive but not confrontational.

 Clearly communicate your perspective and feelings without resorting to insults or accusations.

 This approach can help maintain your dignity and self-respect, even in the face of their attempts to undermine you.

 Conclusion – Blaming the Victim is Just a Ploy

 If you’ve ever been on the receiving end of a narcissist’s blame game, then you know how confusing and frustrating it can be.
-But it’s important to remember that this is not your fault.
-Narcissists are solely responsible for their own actions, no matter how much they try to deflect responsibility onto others.

 Posts About Narcissistic Abuse Tactics

 Carla Corelli, a writer, advocate, and survivor of narcissistic abuse, draws from her own upbringing with a narcissistic father to shed light on psychological trauma.
 Fueled by her personal journey, she pursued a degree in psychology and has dedicated herself to shedding light on the complexities of narcissistic abuse.